jrdazriel/Loan_Risk_Analysis/README.md

 In Model_and_results.ipynb we try about 5 different models and we gain some valuable insights from these on what our data is doing for us, however, it looks as though our data needs some more manipulation and feature engineering...

+### Based on the model in its current state we should not invest with lending club because our predictive model is showing a potential loss and we don't want that...

 Some next steps I would like to work on:
 * We can tweak penalties further and try to implement a gridsearch optimization to find the best penalties
 * potentially try some additional models and maybe even something custom or more advanced